The impossible image and the space of its narrative

-From the first spaces inhabited by characters who embroider , the first cut-out canvases sewn and transformed in garments to the large scale cross-stitch grids, networks of narratives, intertwining personal mythologies and collective cultural representations, have developed.
-The two main threads of this network of stories are the process of creation itself and the conditions of emergence of an image.
+From the first cut-out canvases sewn and transformed in garments, the first spaces inhabited by characters who embroiderer, to the large scale cross-stitch grids, networks of narratives, intertwining personal mythologies, art history and cultural representations, have developed.
+The two main threads of this framework of stories are the process of creation itself and the conditions of emergence of an image.

-My statement on the origin of the image is materialized through the use of various media: In installations sometimes inhabited by tableaux vivants, in photographs, in perforated or embroidered drawings that reinterpret classic genres of painting, and in objects, tools, and costumes that are used in the staging of the creative process.
-In the first installation, The House of Memories (2002) I did not show the works produced but the gestures and materials that allowed them to emerge.
+My statement on the origin of the image is materialized through the use of various media: installations inhabited by tableaux vivants, photographs, perforated or embroidered drawings.
+I create objects, tools, and costumes that are used in the staging of the creative process.
+In the first installation, The House of Memory (2002) I did not show the works produced but the gestures and materials that allowed them to emerge.

 As this is a story, words and stylistic elements are important.
 Oxymorons, ellipses, repetitions run through my work.
 I write scripts for images.
-Some of them only exist as recipes, kits or poems that I sometimes fix in embroidery.
+Some of them only exist as recipes, kits or poems.

-The still life garments like The Dark Side of the Butterfly (2018) are composed of motifs that I take from the Vanitas and still life paintings of the Old Masters.
+The still life garments like The Dark Side of the Butterfly (2018) are composed of motifs that I take from the vanitas and still life paintings of the Old Masters.
 This work of sampling elements in the history of art has formed my collection of materials: thorns, gems and pearls, butterflies, bones, animals, textile patterns and embroidery.
-It has also formed my repertoire of techniques and gestures corresponding to the representations of women at work: embroidering, sewing, stitching, perforating, cutting.
+It has also formed my repertoire of techniques and gestures corresponding to the representations of women at work: embroidering, sewing, stitching, perforating, cutting, waiting.